Paraconsistent logic: Definition

 Which means: if P and its negation ¬P are both assumed to be true, then of the two claims P and (some arbitrary) A, at least one is true.
 Therefore, P or A is true.
 However, if we know that either P or A is true, and also that P is false (that ¬P is true) we can conclude that A, which could be anything, is true.
-Thus if a theory contains a single inconsistency, it is trivial – that is, it has every sentence as a theorem.
+Thus if a theory contains a single inconsistency, the theory is trivial – that is, it has every sentence as a theorem.

 The characteristic or defining feature of a paraconsistent logic is that it rejects the principle of explosion.
 As a result, paraconsistent logics, unlike classical and other logics, can be used to formalize inconsistent but non-trivial theories.

 Comparison with classical logic

-Paraconsistent logics are propositionally weaker than classical logic; that is, they deem fewer propositional inferences valid.
-The point is that a paraconsistent logic can never be a propositional extension of classical logic, that is, propositionally validate everything that classical logic does.
+The entailment relations of paraconsistent logics are propositionally weaker than classical logic; that is, they deem fewer propositional inferences valid.
+The point is that a paraconsistent logic can never be a propositional extension of classical logic, that is, propositionally validate every entailment that classical logic does.
 In some sense, then, paraconsistent logic is more conservative or cautious than classical logic.
-It is due to such conservativeness that paraconsistent languages can be more expressive than their classical counterparts including the hierarchy of metalanguages due to Alfred Tarski et al. According to Solomon Feferman [1984]: "natural language abounds with directly or indirectly self-referential yet apparently harmless expressions—all of which are excluded from the Tarskian framework."
+It is due to such conservativeness that paraconsistent languages can be more expressive than their classical counterparts including the hierarchy of metalanguages due to Alfred Tarski and others.
+According to Solomon Feferman: "natural language abounds with directly or indirectly self-referential yet apparently harmless expressions—all of which are excluded from the Tarskian framework."
 This expressive limitation can be overcome in paraconsistent logic.